 The fire burned brighter eating away body and mind; her sanity--all for her she only needed to hold onto the notion of her goal for a bit longer; memories; feelings; none of it mattered so long as she accomplished that goal.
-She gripped the scarf, that which was abandoned as she had been; yanked it from her neck and cast it aside.
+She reached for the naked neck, finding it vacancy unusual and unwelcome, but allowed her to remember the reason.
 A sinister smile curled on her face as she hunched over her knees, having lost all breath.
 Heh...
 As the streaming of blood gathered at her chin a drop formed; dropping and becoming ash before hitting the ground.

 The wound inflicted by her attacker was slow to heal.
 She had not consumed true blood, human or vampire, since the Main House and the tablets no longer had effect.
 The Reaper was already starving and forcing her flames out, to this extent, was beginning to cause backlash.
 Her attacker had been relentless and to much surprise rather difficult to fight.
 Either due to her fatigue or simply this was a different kind of opponent she had much trouble.